Our proposed solution to give you more information on judges would:

 How and when created?

 For The Reboot to become law, the legislature must pass a bill eliminating the current commissions and creating the new commissions.
-Hopefully, that will happen in 2017.
+Hopefully, Colorado will reboot its judicial performance commissions soon.

 How many commissions?